 Cancer treatments are designed to kill cancer cells.
 But these treatments can also damage healthy cells.
 Damage to healthy cells can cause side effects that lead to eating problems.
 See the list on page 9 to see the types of eating problems that cancer treatment may cause.
-Common eating problems during cancer treatment include lactose intolerance weight loss
+Common eating problems during cancer treatment include:

-- appetite loss
+- Appetite loss

-- changes in sense of taste or smell
+- Changes in sense of taste or smell

-- constipation
+- Constipation

-- diarrhea
+- Diarrhea

-- dry mouth
+- Dry mouth

+- Lactose intolerance

-- nausea
+- Nausea

-- sore mouth
+- Sore mouth

-- sore throat and trouble swallowing
+- Sore throat and trouble swallowing

-- vomiting
+- Vomiting

-- weight gain
+- Weight gain

+- Weight loss

-You may have a poor appetite or nausea because you are stressed about cancer and treatment.
-But once you know what to expect, you may feel better.
+Some people have appetite loss or nausea because they are stressed about cancer and treatment.
+But once people know what to expect, they often feel better.